Skip to content

 Another way to improve water quality on your next street reconstruction is to use stormwater planters.
 Stormwater planters are contained vegetated areas that collect stormwater runoff.
 They collect and filter water through various layers of vegetation and soils.

-Stormwater planters were included in the preliminary design as the recommended stormwater solution on a three-quarter-mile section of Brighton Boulevard — an important area of redevelopment for the City of Denver, Colorado.
+Stormwater planters were included in the preliminary design as the recommended stormwater solution on a three-quarter-mile section of Brighton Boulevard – an essential redevelopment area for the City of Denver.

-The stormwater planters include an underdrain, which carries stormwater from the downstream side of the planters to new storm drain infrastructure.
-What’s perhaps most impressive is that the planters contain 81% of the capture volume along the corridor, even though the system required many breaks due to interruptions created by multiple intersections with streets and driveways.
+The stormwater planters include an underdrain, which carries stormwater from the downstream side of the planters to the new storm drain infrastructure.
+Most impressive is that the planters contain 81% of the capture volume along the corridor, even though the system required many breaks due to interruptions created by multiple intersections with streets and driveways.

 event zone cross section

-In collaboration with a project partner, SEH developed a design that incorporates streetside stormwater planters between the street, bicycle track and sidewalks.
-The design, which features planters specifically designed for this application, captures 81 percent of the required stormwater quality volumes along the corridor.
+In collaboration with a project partner, SEH developed a design that incorporates streetside stormwater planters between the street, bicycle track, and sidewalks.
+The design, which features planters specifically designed for this application, captures 81% of the required stormwater quality volumes along the corridor.

 Bringing it all together

-Improving stormwater quality on a street reconstruction project has many challenges, including right of way limitations, the cost (and lack of) available property for water quality features outside of street right of way, construction costs and maintenance responsibility.
+Improving stormwater quality on a street reconstruction project has many challenges, including right-of-way limitations, the cost, (lack of) available property for water quality features outside of street right-of-way, construction costs, and maintenance responsibility.

-However, urban street reconstructions offer us a great opportunity to provide water quality without requiring new land for ponds.
-Green features, like the three presented above, are sustainable ways to improve water quality while also providing an amenity for residents that requires minimal maintenance.
+However, urban street reconstructions offer an excellent opportunity to provide water quality without requiring new land for ponds.
+Like the three presented above, green features are sustainable ways to improve water quality while providing an amenity for residents that requires minimal maintenance.
+There are also underground alternatives to improve water quality when there is no greenspace available.